 2. Thank your child

-She’ll feel like she can tell you anything, even when she’s in trouble or needs help.
-She should be able to tell you both good and bad parts of her day, including when she makes a mistake.
-She needs to know that being honest with her parents is more important than hiding things and getting into more trouble.
+He’ll feel like she can tell you anything, even when he’s in trouble or needs help.
+He should be able to tell you both good and bad parts of his day, including when he makes a mistake.
+Otherwise, he might develop a fear of failure, or that his bad choices define who he is.

-In fact, thank her when she…
+In fact, thank him when he…

 3. Embrace mistakes as learning moments